Here are all the winners from the Grammys 2022 – rolling list

 The Isaacs – ‘Songs For The Times’

-Carrie Underwood – ‘My Savior’
+Carrie Underwood – ‘My Savior’ – winner

 Best Música Urbana Album